 Attention, Vivacity, and Continuity

-But being in focus isn’t a guarantee that this toy will be caught by my inner eye.
-Thoughts can distract me and take over.
-So do other impressions like pain or an unexpected loud noise.
-Vision might effectively capture whatever bestows energy and life to objects of the mind but it doesn’t seem to ultimately control it.
+Just being in focus isn’t a guarantee that this toy will catch my inner eye tho.
+Thoughts can distract me and take over and so do other unexpected impressions like pain or a noise.
+Vision might effectively capture whatever bestows energy and life to objects of the mind but it doesn’t control it.
 No, this control seems to reside within this inner eye, this thing that decides what I am allowed to experience.
-When I direct my gaze at the toy train I was focusing this eye, my attention, on it.
-Moving away from the center of vision meant effortfully moving and widening it while pulling vivacity along.
-But it also meant that the train miraculously vanished while I was still looking at it.
-It was there and not there at the same time.
-It left consciousness and withdrew into the unconscious, a realm of understanding and impressions that is beyond me, beyond my conscious world.
-Attention is the dividing line and it infuses life only into a small fraction of the objects that are recognized.
+When I direct my gaze at the toy train I am focusing this eye, my attention, on it.
+Moving away from the center means effortfully moving and widening attention while pulling vivacity along.

-But doesn’t that immediately beg the question: who is controlling attention then?
-When I get angry the feeling and associated thoughts will take over my attention and all this chaos and violence starts to rage within me.
+But who is controlling attention?
+When I get angry this feeling will take over and all this chaos and violence starts to rage within.
 Am I in control here?
 It doesn’t feel like it.
-When I am enraged with anger I am possed by something else, some daemon that emerged from the depths of my mind.
+When I am angered I am possed by something else, some daemon that emerged from the depths of my mind.
 Other times there is this spark of will, tightly connected to “me”, that forces attention into a certain direction.
 Writing these words is a testament to that.
-My attention wants to wander because it is such a strenuous process to think about and articulate the subject at hand.
-It wants to go to some simpler place, a place objects form and come to life with ease.
-But I force it back, again and again, until the ease establishes itself, I find a coherent thought, and I get into a state of flow.
-A place in my mind where attention lingers without effort and where I start to disappear again.
-But what does it mean to will something?
-I fear the answer to this question is beyond my reach right now.
-I didn’t manage to articulate thought or feeling properly yet and I have a distinct feeling that those three concepts are tightly connected.
-I also don’t know why keeping my attention sometimes feels hard and other times is effortless.
-Why are there levels of ease?
-All questions, I have to postpone.
+My attention wants to wander to some simpler place, a place objects form and come to life with ease.
+But I force it back, again and again, until I find a coherent thought, and I get into a state of flow; a place in my mind where attention lingers without effort and where I start to disappear again.

 Read next